Pinacosaurus: Vocalization

-In 2023, a fossilized larynx was described from a specimen of P. grangeri by Norell and Yoshida et al. The larynx was composed of cricoid and arytenoid cartilages, similar to those of non-avian reptiles.
+A fossilized larynx was described from a specimen of juvenile P. hilwitnorum (IGM 100/3186) by Yoshida et al. 2023.
+The larynx was composed of cricoid and arytenoid cartilages, similar to those of non-avian reptiles.
 However its mobile cricoid-arytenoid joint and long arytenoid cartilages would have enabled easy opening of the glottis, thus allowing air-flow control similar to that of birds.
 Also, the cartilages were ossified, implying that laryngeal ossification is a feature of some non-avian dinosaurs.
 This structure suggests that Pinacosaurus was likely capable of making loud, possibly bird-like vocalizations.